GOP and the Voter ID

 The Republicans, as well as the Democrats thought that it would be a great idea to have "early voting days".
 This would allow those who work two jobs or double shifts at the same job, have children or other responsibilities that would make it hard to get to the polls.

 This opened up a whole new meaning to "get out the vote".
-Soon, the issue of many Democrats was that in an individual region within a district people were given the opportunity to get out and vote instead of being sent on one day to one polling place.
+Soon, the issue of many Democrats was that in an individual region within a district people were given the opportunity to get out and vote instead of having one day to vote and one polling place; in their district.

 2013, in areas that are predominantly Democratic, you have lawsuit after lawsuit, trying to stop the voters from getting to the polls early.
 Republicans have been doing this for so many years, they've perfected it.